tahirm123/Pokemon/README.md

-This project uses classes to make a pokemon game.
+This project uses classes to make a Pokemon game.